Sacred Valley & Classic Inca Trail 4-Day Trek with Machu Picchu

 Day 1: Sacred Valley tour

-Your Sacred Valley tour begins with a pick-up at 8:00 AM from your hotel in Cusco, followed by a scenic drive through the valley.
-Along the way, your guide will make stops to enjoy the stunning landscapes.
+Your Sacred Valley tour starts with an 8:00 AM pick-up from your hotel in Cusco, followed by a drive through the valley.
+Along the way, your guide will stop for a moment to enjoy the incredible views.

-The first highlight is a visit to an Alpaca farm, where you’ll meet llamas, alpacas, vicuñas, and guanacos.
-Learn about these animals and the traditional weaving techniques using their wool.
+First up is a visit to an Alpaca farm, where you’ll get to meet llamas, alpacas, vicuñas, and guanacos.
+Your guide, who knows a lot about these animals and the art of using their wool for traditional hand weaving, will share their insight.

-Next, explore the Pisac Inca site, an important archaeological site with agricultural terraces, religious areas, and stunning views.
-Afterward, visit the Pisac market, where you can shop for handmade textiles and crafts.
+Next, you go to the Pisac Inca site which is a remarkable archaeological site including agricultural terraces, religion space, and lovely views.
+Following, you'll enjoy a visit to the Pisac market, where you can have the opportunity to buy handmade textiles and crafts.

-After visiting the market, you’ll travel to Urubamba for lunch, where you can enjoy a delicious meal before heading to the Ollantaytambo Inca site.
-Known for its impressive rock formations representing the Inca god Viracocha, Ollantaytambo is famous as the last living Inca city.
-Your guide will take you on a tour of this fascinating site, sharing insights into its historical and cultural significance.
+After visiting the market, you'll then travel to Urubamba for lunch, which will be at a restaurant before continuing to the Ollantaytambo Inca site.
+Referred clients for its phenomenal rock formations depicting the Inca god Viracocha, Ollantaytambo is known as the last living Inca city.
+Your guide will show you points of interest regarding the historical and cultural significance of this wonderful site.

-The tour ends with your arrival in Ollantaytambo town, where you’ll check into your hotel.
-You’ll have free time to explore the charming town before the tour concludes at 4:00 PM.
+The tour concludes with your arrival in Ollantaytambo town, where you will check-in to your hotel.
+After checking in, you'll have time to explore and enjoy the lovely town of Ollantaytambo, and the tour will finish around 4:00 PM.

 Accommodation: Sol Natura or similar